illumos/ipd/ipd/0025/README.md

 standard execution path once authenticated (or directly if granted via just `profiles`).

-A helper profile for `Service Management` could look like:
+A helper profile for `Service Management` would look like:

 ```
 % getent prof_attr Service\ Management\ (auth)